 The valuation is made on the assumption that any alterations that may have been carried out to the property satisfy all relevant legislation and have full certification where appropriate.
-Alterations noted at the time of our inspection include the relocation/configuration of the kitchen area.
+Whilst not necessarily an exhaustive list, alterations noted at the time of our inspection include relocation of the kitchen.